Skip to main content

 Inject Some Humor into Your Life if You are Prone for Depression

-People with depression may be less reactive to humor due to diminution in their sense of humor and they also tend to use humor less often as a coping strategy (Falkenberg et al., 2011).
+People with depression may be less reactive to humor due to a diminution in their sense of humor, and they also tend to use humor less often as a coping strategy (Falkenberg et al., 2011).
 In addition, individuals with depression may have irrational negative thinking (e.g., "I have never been a fun-loving person"), which may prevent them from adopting a humorous and cheerful outlook on life (Rnic et al., 2016).
-In this context, research has shown that humor can be used as an adaptive tool by people who are prone for depression in dealing with negative responses to adversities, thus preventing future depressive episodes (Braniecka et al., 2019).
+In this context, research has shown that humor can be used as an adaptive tool by people who are prone to depression in dealing with negative responses to adversities, thus preventing future depressive episodes (Braniecka et al., 2019).
 Humor doesn’t mean that you adopt a frivolous outlook; it does, however, mean that you stop taking life and yourself too seriously and be able to chuckle at the absurdities of everyday life.

 Here are some strategies to inject humor into your life (Godfrey, 2004; Lazarus & Lazarus, 2000):

 1. The ability to have a childlike perspective is one of the key elements of humor; this is different from childish behavior.
-The next time you find yourself frustrated or angry over something, ask yourself, “How would an 8-year old see this situation?”
-In the privacy of your mind with no need for others to know, reframe the situation into a laughing matter or at least an amusing one that is not so loaded and much easier to handle.
+The next time you find yourself frustrated or angry over something, ask yourself, “How would an 8-year-old see this situation?”
+In the privacy of your mind, with no need for others to know, reframe the situation into a laughing matter or at least an amusing one that is not so loaded and much easier to handle.
 Deliberately look for the absurdities, ludicrousness, and ridiculousness in everyday life situations that make you frustrated and angry.
 You may also ask yourself, “How would my favorite comedian see the situation?” and try to reframe the circumstances using a proven humorist as an internal ally.

 2. Actively seek out things that make you laugh.
 These include funny videos, joke books, comedians, humorous stories, and cartoons in newspapers and magazines.
-Post the ones you like in places you can see them – refrigerator, work desk, bulletin board, or in your wallet and keep changing them.
+Post the ones you like in places you can see them – refrigerator, work desk, bulletin board, or in your wallet, and keep changing them.

 3. Keep a humor notebook.
 Once or twice a week, recall one thing that made you laugh or an amusing incident during the day.
 These may include funny things young children do or say, clever bumper stickers, witticisms, clever puns, humorous newspaper headlines, and funny events that happen to you or someone you know.
 On days when you feel sad or on days when you are not making an entry, reread your past entries to reinvigorate your humorous side.

-Like any other therapeutic technique, humor is not a one-size-fits-all intervention and the following caveats are in order here:
+Like any other therapeutic technique, humor is not a one-size-fits-all intervention, and the following caveats are in order here:

-• Avoid jokes based on ridicule as they are more reflective of hostility than humor and can backfire
+• Avoid jokes based on ridicule, as they are more reflective of hostility than humor and can backfire

 • Humor may not work if an individual has severe depression